akhilsdeportfolio/construct_week_2/README.md

   create a .env file with username and password of mongodb

-To start using the application, open the `http://localhost:5000/landingpage` file using the Live Server
+To start using the application, open the `http://localhost:5000/landingpage` link in your browser.

 ## Features
 <!-- --- -->